 Coming Up Next

-In GoDurham’s current phase of bus stops improvements, 62 bus stops are in the design phase, 16 of which will begin construction in summer 2020 after being reviewed by GoTriangle, which coordinates and conducts research in bus stops needing improvements.
-These 16 stops will be fitted with ADA pads, and some also will get shelters and benches.
+In GoDurham’s current phase of bus stops improvements, 62 bus stops are in the design phase, 16 of which were constructed in summer 2020 after being reviewed by GoTriangle, which coordinates and conducts research in bus stops needing improvements.
+These 16 stops were fitted with ADA pads, and some also received shelters and benches.
 The total cost of construction on these 16 stops is $320,095 and the cost of design for all 62 stops is $496,000.

 Tactical Transit Amenities